Early Life

 Philanthropy

-Harris and his wife, Marjorie, founded Harris Philanthropies in 2014.
-The foundation focuses on youth and community development through investments in sports, wellness, and education.
-The Harris Philanthropies are one of the largest supporters of after-school sports programs, helping approximately 15,000 youth annually within Philadelphia, New Jersey, and New York, and approximately 100,000 youth annually across the country.
-In 2022, he donated $5 million to Harvard Business School to establish the Harris Family Fund for Sports Management and Alternative Investments.
+Josh Harris and his wife, Marjorie, founded Harris Philanthropies in 2014.
+The foundation focuses on supporting youth and community development, sports, wellness, and education, and they have become one of the largest supporters of after-school sports programs, helping over 100,000 youth annually.